pesantrenilmu/pesantrenilmu/README.md

 * My current research focuses on implementing artificial intelligence, especially computer vision.

 ## Skills
-For more than 12 years I've been using several programming languages to help me in working on projects.
+For more than 12 years, I've been using several programming languages to help me in working on projects.

 ### Frontend
 [![My Skills](https://skillicons.dev/icons?i=nextjs,react,tailwind,bootstrap)](https://skillicons.dev)